Trelawny of the "Wells": Subject matter

 The play is about the theatre of the 1860s and Pinero insisted that the costume and production design perfectly recapture the fashions of the period.
 It depicts the melodrama that was popular at the time, but Tom Wrench's play is a reference to the new, more realistic drawing-room comedies that were beginning to be staged at the Prince of Wales's Theatre.
 Alice Marriott served as one of the models for the characters Avonia Bunn and Violet Sylvester in the play.

 Performances

 The play was first staged at the Royal Court Theatre in London on 20 January 1898.
 It received lukewarm reviews.

 Trelawny opened in New York on 22 November 1898, at producer Daniel Frohman's old Lyceum Theatre.
 It ran for 131 performances, and starred Mary Mannering in the title role of Rose Trelawny, Hilda Spong, Mrs. Thomas W. Whiffen (whose husband also appeared in the cast), and Elizabeth Tyree.
 Adelaide Keim as also in the 1898 cast.
 Fred Williams directed, E. G. Unitt designed the sets, Percy Anderson designed the costumes, and Frank Howson composed the incidental music.

 Pinero revised Trelawny heavily for performance at the Old Vic in 1925.
 It was revived in New York that year, as well as in 1911, 1927, and 1975.
+The cast of the 1975 production, at Lincoln Center, included Mary Beth Hurt, Mandy Patinkin, John Lithgow and, in her Broadway debut, Meryl Streep.